 - To facilitate your financial planning.

-There are several types of estate plans with something as simple as the type of form or title that you hold the property.
-If you hold title jointly, you have already planned what happens to that property at your death if you go first.
+There are several types of estate plans with something as simple as the type of form or title that you hold to the property.
+If you hold title jointly, you have already planned what happens to that property at your death if you die first.
 If you want to plan more specifically, you can make a will.
 If you have more specific needs, a trust may be more appropriate.
-Trusts can be as simple or as complex as your estate plans.
+Trusts can be as simple or as complex as your estate.
 Your own estate plan should reflect your own unique needs and goals.